Inseparable maps on $W_n$-valued local cohomology groups of non-taut rational double point singularities and the height of K3 surfaces: Height of K3 surfaces and gap of morphisms between RDP K3 surfaces

 \subsection{\texorpdfstring{The case of $\bZ/p\bZ$-quotients}{The case of Z/pZ-quotients}}

-Suppose $X$ is a (smooth) K3 surface and $\map{\pi}{X}{Y}$ is a $G$-quotient morphism with $G = \bZ/p\bZ$.
-Suppose $Y$ is an RDP K3 surface.
-The author determined all possible configurations of singularities on $Y$ \cite{Matsumoto:k3alphap}*{Theorem 7.3(1)}.
-In each case, the configuration contains a non-taut RDP with $r > 0$, hence by Theorem \ref{thm:main} we can determine the height of $Y$, and we can show it is equal to the height of $X$. \begin{thm} Let $\map{\pi}{X}{Y}$ be as above.
-Then
+Suppose $\map{\pi}{X}{Y}$ is a $\bZ/p\bZ$-quotient morphism between RDP K3 surfaces.
+One can replace $X$ with its minimal resolution, to which the action extends, and this does not change the height of the surfaces.
+Assuming $X$ is smooth, the author determined all possible configurations of singularities on $Y$ \cite{Matsumoto:k3alphap}*{Theorem 7.3(1)}.
+In each case, the configuration contains a non-taut RDP with $r > 0$, hence by Theorem \ref{thm:main} we can determine the height of $Y$.
+By Corollary \ref{cor:height of separably isogenous K3}, we have $\height(X) = \height(Y)$.
+Hence we obtain the following. \begin{thm}[Precise form of Theorem \ref{thm:quotient:introduction}] Let $\map{\pi}{X}{Y}$ be a $\bZ/p\bZ$-quotient morphism between RDP K3 surfaces.
+Then $\height(X)$ and $\height(Y)$ coincide, and are finite.
+Moreover, if $X$ is smooth then